vfarah-if/TerraformCloudFoundryExercise/README.md

 - Every time terraform is applied, it records information about the **infrastructure** to *terraform.tfstate* file

-- The state file is a private API (only used internally) and should very rarly be manipulated
+- The state file is a **private API** (only used internally) and should very rarly be manipulated

 - In a team dynamic, utilise **lock file**s

 - *Don't* store state in **source control**, will share secrets and other as open text

-- Configure **remote backends** with *secrets* to store thislike S3 (Simple storage service 99.99% availibilty and durability)
+- Configure **remote backends** with *secrets* to store this like a secured S3 (Simple storage service 99.99% availibilty and durability)

   - ***Limitation*** is a chicken-and-egg situation where this needs to be divided into two steps and same when deleting